Walaur/Getting-Cleaning-Data-Course-Project/README.md

 3. Extract only the data containing means (mean) and standard deviations (std)
 4. Generate a tidy dataset where the average of each variable for each subject and each activity was obtained.
 The final result is a file named `tidydata.txt`

+Files
+CodeBook.md. describes all the variables and summaries calculated.

+run_analysis.R contains the script for doing the course project.

+tidydata.txt is the generated file when running the script run_analysis.R, which contains the the average of each variable for each subject and each activity of the original data.